klangman/BlurCinnamon/README.md

 ## Limitations

 1. Currently, any windows that are moved such that they overlap with a panel will not be visible beneath the panel as you might expect with a transparent panel.
 This is because the blur effect is applied to a user interface element that floats above all windows just like the panel floats above the windows.
 At some point I hope to look into making the blur element appear below all windows rather than above.
+2. The panel applet popup menu effects works for all the applets that I have tested except "Cinnamenu", which uses a bit of an odd way to activate the popup menu when clicked, making it more difficult to intercept the menu open process so that I can change the menu's transparency setting.
-2. If you disable effects for the Overview, Expo or Panels under the General tab of the setting dialog while any "Override the generic effect settings" options are enabled under the other tabs, the components "effect setting" options under the other tabs will still be visible, but changing those setting will have no effect until you re-enable the component under the General tab.
+3. If you disable effects for the Overview, Expo or Panels under the General tab of the setting dialog while any "Override the generic effect settings" options are enabled under the other tabs, the components "effect setting" options under the other tabs will still be visible, but changing those setting will have no effect until you re-enable the component under the General tab.
 Ideally those effect setting would only be visible when the component is enabled under the general tab but Cinnamon setting support is a bit limited in this way.

 ## Installation

 This extension is also available on Cinnamon Spices.
 It can be installed directly from within Cinnamon using the "Extensions" application under the "System Settings".

 [Blur Cinnamon on Cinnamon Spices](https://cinnamon-spices.linuxmint.com/extensions/view/104)

 For the latest cutting edge development version, follow these instructions to install manually: